MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-0-example-airline-data.md

 7. Compute predicted values.

-## Get the airline data set
+## About the airline data set

 *AirlineDemoSmall.csv* is the dataset used in this tutorial.
 It is a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The *AirlineDemoSmall.csv* file contains three columns of data: two numeric columns, *ArrDelay* and *CRSDepTime*, and a column of strings, *DayOfWeek*.
 The file contains 600,000 rows of data in addition to a first row with variable names.

-This dataset is built into ScaleR so there is nothing to download.
+This dataset is built into RevoScaleR so there is nothing to download.

 ## Import text data into .xdf

-ScaleR provides a data file format (.xdf) designed to be very efficient for reading arbitrary rows and columns.
+RevoScaleR provides a data file format (.xdf) designed to be very efficient for reading arbitrary rows and columns.
 To convert the *AirlineDemoSmall.csv* text file into the .xdf data format, use the function *rxImport*.
 Using this function, you can convert the string column, *DayOfWeek*, to a factor variable.

 1. Enter the following command to create a variable named `sampleDataDir` representing the input file in the sample data directory.
 The location of this directory is stored as an option.
 It is initialized to the location of the *SampleData* directory included in the **RevoScaleR** package.
 You can use the **rxGetOption** function to retrieve this location and store it as `sampleDataDir`.